Attack Detection in Dynamic Games with Quadratic Measurements: Numerical Experiments

 The simulation parameters are as follows: time step $\Delta t = 0.1$\,s, simulation horizon $20$ steps, and process/measurements noise standard deviations all set to $0.005$.
 To assess robustness, we use randomized initial conditions drawn from Gaussian neighborhoods: the evader position $p_A(0)$ is sampled around $(0,0)$ with standard deviation $0.5$ in each axis, and the pursuer position $p_B(0)$ is sampled around $(2,2)$ with standard deviation $1.5$.
 Initial velocities have random directions (uniform over the unit circle) and magnitudes drawn from $\mathcal{N}(0.5,\,0.05^2)$ for the evader and $\mathcal{N}(0.2,\,0.05^2)$ for the pursuer, truncated below at $0.1$\,m/s.

 We run $M=100$ independent trials with the above randomized initializations.
-For each time step, we aggregate metrics across runs and report the mean together with the standard error (SE).
-The attack (defined in Sec.~\ref{sec:attack} and below) is injected at discrete time $k=10$ with magnitude $\beta=7.0$ along the relative position direction.
+For each time step, we aggregate metrics across runs and report the mean and the standard error (SE).
+The attack is injected at discrete time $k=10$ with magnitude $\beta=7.0$ along the relative position direction.